hdehaini/cse15l-lab-reports/lab_report_2.md

   }
 ```

+**Connection**

+The reason that an array with 1 or 0 elements doesn't show any bad symptoms is because what we defined as the correct output is for the original array to be reversed in the new array.
+That being said, the reverse of an array with 1 element or 0 is itself.
+Even if we return the original array, we wouldn't see any bad symptoms.
+However, once we start adding more elements where the correct output isn't itself, returning the original array will cause problems.

 ---

 ### Filter Method Debug

-1. **Failure-inducing input:**
+**Failure-inducing input:**

-Whenever there is a solution with more than one element
+The failure-inducing input is whenever there is an input with more than one element

 ```
 @Test